mschuchard/concourse-vault-resource/README.md

 - `insecure`: _optional_ Whether to utilize an insecure connection with Vault (e.g. no HTTP or HTTPS with self-signed cert). default: `false`

-- `secret`: _required/optional_ Required for `check` step.
-Mutually exclusive with `params` for `in` step, but one of the two must be specified.
+- `secret`: _required/optional_ Required for `check` step if renewing a dynamic secret/credential, or specifying a version of a KV2 secret.
+KV1 secrets are ignored due to lack of versioning support in Vault.
+Mutually exclusive with `params` for `in` step, but one of the two must be specified ("exclusive or" conditional).
 Note this value is ignored during `out` as it is not possible for it to have any effect with that step's functionality.
 The following YAML schema is required for the secret specification.

 ```yaml
 secret: